does mounjaro cause cold hands and feet

 When to Seek Medical Advice About Circulation Issues on Mounjaro

-As we've been discussing, Mounjaro, a GLP-1 weight loss medication, can occasionally cause your hands and feet to feel as 'cold as a snowman's nose'.
-Usually, these side effects are benign and likened to the shiver you feel when stepping out of a warm bath into cooler air - unexpected, but not necessarily a cause for alarm.
+As we've been discussing, Mounjaro, a GLP-1 weight loss medication, can occasionally be associated with unusual sensations.
+Usually, side effects are benign and likened to the shiver you feel when stepping out of a warm bath into cooler air - unexpected, but not necessarily a cause for alarm.

 However, analogous to the weatherman warning of an incoming storm, there are some signs that might indicate an adverse reaction that needs medical attention, much like a snowstorm might indicate that it's time to take cover.
 Let's delve into when you should consider seeking medical advice.

-The sensation of cold hands and feet—akin to walking through your house in winter barefoot—is common with Mounjaro users.
-It's considered a normal side effect, as is nausea or a decrease in appetite.
-Just like wearing a woolly hat on a British summer day might turn a few heads, these side effects will feel unusual but aren't generally a cause for concern.
+The sensation of cold hands and feet is not a typical or labeled side effect of tirzepatide.
+If you experience it, treat it as a symptom to evaluate, not as ‘normal.’
+Just like wearing a woolly hat on a British summer day might turn a few heads, these side effects will feel unusual but aren't generally a cause for concern unless persistent or severe.

 However, just as you wouldn’t ignore signs of a worsening storm, you should not overlook any alarming symptoms that may be linked to circulation issues.
 The following symptoms warrant an immediate call to your healthcare professional, much like how a blizzard would warrant a call to a trusted meteorologist: